- APG Governance

 - About APG News

-The APG remains concerned about the serious deficiencies in Vanuatu’s anti‐money laundering and combating the financing of terrorism (AML/CFT) system.
+The APG remains concerned about the strategic deficiencies in Vanuatu’s anti‐money laundering and combating the financing of terrorism (AML/CFT) system.

 Vanuatu’s latest mutual evaluation report, adopted by the APG membership in July 2015, indicates that many of the deficiencies first identified by the APG in 2006 have not yet been adequately addressed.
 The report also finds that its system demonstrates low levels of effectiveness in implementing all of the FATF’s global AML/CFT standards.

-The APG calls on Vanuatu to expeditiously address the remaining deficiencies and to enhance the effectiveness of its system to combat money laundering and terrorist financing.
+The APG encourages Vanuatu to implement its action plan and take other measures to expeditiously address the remaining deficiencies and to enhance the effectiveness of its system to combat money laundering and terrorist financing.

-This statement, which was first issued in October 2014, will remain in place until the most important deficiencies are adequately addressed, as determined by the APG membership, informed by its peer monitoring and follow-up process.
+This statement, which was first issued in October 2014, will remain in place until the most important deficiencies are adequately addressed, as determined by the APG membership, informed by its peer monitoring, including FATF International Cooperation Review Group (ICRG) review, and the APG follow-up process.

 APG Public Statement on Japan - 16 July 2014